waggle-sensor/summer2021/Macintyre/soundrecorder/campaigns/morton-arb/science_page/README.md

 * Better estimates of land-use restriction's effect on the conservation of certain species will be possible.
 * Comparing data in the future with the baseline measurements will provide information on the migration of a species and what might have caused it.

 These are just a few of the benefits that this project might yield.
-But in order for the deployment of recording devices nationwide, the process must be tested in places such as the Morton Arboretum.
+But in order for the deployment of recording devices to be possible nationwide, the process must be tested in places such as the Morton Arboretum first.